rtmigo/dmk_py/README.md

 4) **CRC-32** checksum verify the integrity of the decrypted block data.
-This checksum is located inside the encrypted stream.
+This checksum is saved inside the encrypted stream.
 If the data in the blocks is the same, it will not be noticeable from the outside due to different nonce ( 3) values.